 Comprehensive earnings include net earnings plus unrealized gains (losses) on AFS investment securities, net of tax.
-In reporting the components of comprehensive earnings on a net basis in the consolidated statement of earnings, the Company used a 21% tax rate for the years ended December 31, 2021, and 2020.
-Other comprehensive earnings, as shown in the consolidated statements of earnings and comprehensive earnings, is net of tax (benefit) expense of \$(691,157) and \$682,142 for 2021 and 2020, respectively.
+In reporting the components of comprehensive earnings on a net basis in the consolidated statement of earnings, the Company used a 21% tax rate for the years ended December 31, 2022, and 2021.
+Other comprehensive earnings, as shown in the consolidated statements of earnings and comprehensive earnings, is net of tax (benefit) of \$(3,126,487) and \$(691,157) for 2022 and 2021, respectively.